The Coney Island Polar Bear Club, braving the icy Atlantic

 Some members of the club get tattoos of polar bears

-Some members of the Polar Bears show their devotion to the club with patches on jackets and even tattoos.
+Some members of the Polar Bears show their devotion to the club with patches on jackets, and even tattoos.

-Jim McDonnell, 59, of the Bronx, said his tattoo combines two things close to his heart: a polar bear and a roller coaster.
+Jim McDonnell of the Bronx said his tattoo combines two things close to his heart: a polar bear and a roller coaster.

-"It was the first tattoo I ever got," he said before a recent Sunday swim.
-He said the club was like a second family to him and his wife, who is also a member.
+"It was the first tattoo I ever got," he said, adding the club was like a second family to him and his wife, who is also a member.
 "In the summer, you miss them all," he said.
 "By doing this, the winter goes so much faster."

 Credit: Charles Denson / Coney Island History Project